-There are two different netinst CD images which can be used to install etch with the debian-installer.
-These images are intended to boot from CD and install additional packages over a network, hence the name 'netinst'.
-The difference between the two images is that on the full netinst image the base packages are included, whereas you have to download these from the web if you are using the business card image.
+The netinst CD image is a popular image which can be used to install wheezy with the debian-installer.
+This image is intended to boot from CD and install additional packages over a network; hence the name 'netinst'.
+The image has the software components needed to run the installer and the base packages to provide a minimal wheezy system.
 If you'd rather, you can get a full size CD image which will not need the network to install.
 You only need the first CD of the set.